D1noD3v/D1noD3v/README.md

 - 👋 Hi, I’m @D1noD3v and I'm a student, currently studying to become a programer.
 - 👀 I’m interested in Web development, game development and music.
-- 🌱 I’m currently learning Java, Javascript, HTML, CSS and C++.
+- 🌱 I’m currently learning Java, Javascript, HTML, CSS and Python.

-- 😎 I'm planning on using my knowledge making contributions to other projects and making my own.
+- 😎 I hope to be able to help on many open-source projects and someday make my own!

 - 👏 Have a good one!